Shadows of rotating black holes in plasma environments with aberration effects: Generalized rotating black hole metrics

 The modified Kerr model \cite{KZ_2016} takes the Kerr black hole and introduces a small static deformation $\eta$ that alters the relation between the mass $m$ and the radius $r_h$ of the event horizon, preserving the asymptotic properties of Kerr spacetime.

-Another possible modification to the Kerr black hole that falls into the KSZ family is the Kerr-Sen model, a rotating black hole solution of heterotic string theory \cite{Sen_1992} with charge $Q$, which is qualitatively similar to the Kerr model.
+The Kerr-Sen model is a solution in heterotic string theory \cite{Sen_1992} for a rotating black hole with electric charge $Q$, which is qualitatively similar to the Kerr model.
 Here, the parameter $b=Q^2/2m$ is introduced to facilitate the treatment of the model.
-Again, by requiring the radius of the event horizon to be a positive real number, we obtain the conditions $a^2<(m-b)^2$ and $b<m$, so that both parameters are constrained.
+Again, by requiring the radius of the event horizon to be a positive real number, we obtain the conditions $a^2<(m-b)^2$ and $0<b<m$, so that both parameters are constrained.

-{A different model included in the KSZ family is the black hole with tidal charge $\beta$ in Brane-world theory \cite{BW_2005}.
-This is qualitatively similar to the Kerr-Newman model with charge $Q$ under the identification $\beta=Q^2$, i.e. if $\beta>0$.
-However the possibility of negative tidal charge allows the angular momentum of the black hole to considerably exceed the limit allowed in Kerr-Newman.
-In order to differentiate with the Kerr-Newman situation, we will only consider a Braneworld scenario with negative tidal charge, that we will rename as $\beta=-Q^2$.
-In that situation, calculating the radius of the event horizon, we see that the relation $a^2-Q^2<m^2$ must be satisfied. so while the value of $a$ is constrained between $0$ and $\sqrt{m^2+Q^2}$, there is no constraint on the value of $Q$.
-In any case, it is expected to be small.}
+The Brane-world theory \cite{BW_2005} consider a black hole with (nonelectrical) tidal charge $\beta$.
+This metric is identical in appearance to the Kerr-Newman model with electric charge $Q$ when $\beta>0$, after doing the identification$\beta=Q^2$.
+However, the tidal charge can take negative values, allowing the angular momentum of the black hole to considerably exceed the limit allowed in Kerr-Newman.
+To distinguish from Kerr-Newman, we will only consider a negative tidal charge in the Braneworld scenario, taking $\beta=-Q^{*2}$.
+By calculating the radius of the event horizon, the relation $a^2-Q^{*2}<m^2$ must be satisfied.
+So while the value of $|a|$ is constrained between $0$ and $\sqrt{m^2+Q^{*2}}$, there is not an upper bound constraint on the value of $Q^*$.
+In any case, $Q^*$ is expected to be small.

 Finally, we will consider the modified dilaton black hole \cite{Shaikh:2019fpu}.
 This spacetime contemplates the existence of both electric $Q_E$ and magnetic $Q_M$ charges, being qualitatively similar to the Kerr-Newman model.
 We introduce the Dilaton charge $r_0=(Q_M^2-Q_E^2)/2m$ and the parameter $q=Q_E^2+Q_M^2-r_0^2$.
-Again, if we wish to avoid a naked singularity, we arrive at the condition $a^2+q<m^2$, so that the absolute value of $a$ is constrained to move between $0$ and $\sqrt{m^2-q}$.
-This in turn gives $m^2$ as the upper bound of $q$.
-The choice of the parameter $m$ determines the remaining constraints for the values of $q$ and $r_0$.
+To avoid a naked singularity, the condition $a^2+q<m^2$ must be satisfied.
+Thus, the absolute value of $a$ is constrained between $0$ and $\sqrt{m^2-q}$.
+In turn, $q$ is upper bounded by $m^2$.

-Note that all the aformentionded models turn out to be identical to the Kerr spacetime if their respective characteristic parameters become zero.
-For this reason, from now on we will not consider the Kerr model as a metric independent of the rest, but as a particular case of the others.
+Note that all the aformentionded models turn out to be identical to the Kerr spacetime if their respective characteristic charge parameters become zero.
+For this reason, from now on we will not consider the Kerr model as a metric independent of the rest, but as a particular case of them.